 ChargePoint coverage

-2) Reliability and “will this charger actually work?”
+2) Reliability: “will this charger actually work?”

-3) Filtering and finding the right connector quickly
+3) Filtering: finding the right connector quickly

 PlugShare filtering

-PlugShare explicitly highlights vehicle profiles that automatically filter for compatible plugs, plus filtering by plug type, speed, and amenities.
+PlugShare highlights vehicle profiles that automatically filter compatible plugs, plus filtering by plug type, speed, and amenities.
+This is huge if you have specific needs (CCS vs CHAdeMO, AC-only, adapters, etc.).

 ChargePoint filtering